 Vendor credit gives you a set period to pay what you owe instead of requiring cash on delivery.
 Common terms include net-30, net-45, and net-60, which give you 30, 45, and 60 days from the invoice date, respectively, to pay.
 In some cases, you may even be able to qualify for a discount on the invoice if you pay immediately.

 Vendor credit doesn’t work as a loan, giving you an injection of cash that you pay back over time.
 But it can give you the flexibility you need to manage your working capital and allow you to run your business more effectively.

 Also, many vendors will report your payments to the commercial credit bureaus, allowing you to use the arrangement to establish a business credit history.

-Business credit cards act as a revolving line of credit that you can use over and over again as funding for your business.
-They’re also perfect for new businesses because they don’t require any time in business, a minimum annual revenue or a business credit history.
+Business credit cards act as a business line of credit that you can use over and over again as funding for your business.
+They’re also perfect for new businesses because they typically don’t require any time in business, a minimum annual revenue, or a business credit history.

 As with consumer credit cards, your statement on a business card will close each month, giving you a grace period and a due date for payment.
-As long as you pay your monthly balance on time and in full, you’ll avoid interest charges and can start building a business credit history.
+As long as you pay your monthly balance on time and in full, you’ll avoid annual percentage rate charges and can start building a business credit history.